This article was rewritten and updated online on October 26, 2018.

-It would be easy for us, in our immature or even corrupt view of God, to see this place under His wings as one where the less palatable realities of God have been filtered out for us, leaving only the nice stuff, so that we can feel safe with Him.
-Or we could mistakenly assign this place under His wings to some maternal side – the fabled mother heart of God – a side that would contrast with His less-feeling and less-welcoming ways.
+It would be easy for us, in our immature or even corrupt view of God, to see this place under His wings as one where less palatable realities of God have been filtered out, leaving only the nice stuff, so that we can feel safe with Him.
+Or we could mistakenly assign this place to some maternal side – the fabled mother heart of God – a side that would contrast with His less-feeling and less-welcoming ways.

-But these would simply be us projecting our own broken humanity onto an entirely lovely God – a God who is One, who in truth has no inner conflict, no division of maleness from femaleness.
-For our God is no God of yin and yang, of forces that must be balanced one against the other.
-All this is of human perception, human invention, and demonic slander, slights of hand by which our very good God, who is far, far beyond our comprehension, is made to seem diminished.
+But these would simply be us projecting our own broken humanity onto an entirely lovely God – a God who is One, who in truth has no inner conflict and no division of maleness from femaleness.
+Neither is our God a God of yin and yang, of forces that must be balanced one against the other.
+All this is of human perception, human invention, and demonic slander – slights of hand by which our very good God, who is far, far beyond our comprehension, is made to seem diminished.

 Looking at the evidence for this place, there is no better scripture to illuminate it than a portion of one of King David’s songs:

 therefore the children of men put their trust under the shadow of thy wings.